yhoogstrate/flaimapper/README.md

 *	SubRead: [http://subread.sourceforge.net/](http://subread.sourceforge.net/)
 *	NovoAlign (<FONT COLOR='red'>commercial</FONT>): [http://www.novocraft.com/](http://www.novocraft.com/)
 *	CLC Bio (small RNA-Seq module; <FONT COLOR='red'>commercial</FONT>):	 [http://www.clcbio.com/](http://www.clcbio.com/)
-	*	Although we have used CLC for our analysis, we **do not** recommend using it prior to FlaiMapper.
+	*	Although we have used CLC for our analysis, we **do not** recommend using it prior to FlaiMapper-2.
 Exporting to SAM/BAM file aggregates all reads with an identical sequence and exporting the tables does not provide the coordinates of the aligned reads.
-The SAM/BAM aggregation affects the peak-detection of FlaiMapper.
+The SAM/BAM aggregation affects the peak-detection of FlaiMapper-2.
 We have solved this issue by doing a first alignment round in CLC, to link the reads to their corresponding pre-cursor ncRNAs.
 We then apply a second alignment using MUSCLE (http://nar.oxfordjournals.org/content/32/5/1792.long), wrapped by a program called SSLM (http://www.gatcplatform.nl/), to find the exact coordinates of the reads linked to their precursor.
 We wrote a program to converts the SSLM format into BAM to ensure compatibility with other tools.
 To convert MUSCLE's output as wrapped by SSLM into BAM proceed with the following command(s):

-			sslm2sam "output_sslm" -m ncrnadb09.gtf -o output_unsorted.sam
+	sslm2sam -o alignment.sam sslm_directory

-			samtools view -h -bS output_unsorted.sam > output_unsorted.bam
+	samtools view -h -bS alignment.sam > alignment.unsorted.bam

+	# Depending on version of samtools - 1.+:
+	samtools sort -o alignment.sorted.bam alignment.unsorted.bam

+	# 0.18/0.19:
-			samtools sort output_unsorted.bam output
+	samtools sort alignment.unsorted.bam > alignment.sorted.bam

+	# Cleanup
-			rm -r output_sslm; rm output_unsorted.bam
+	rm -r osslm_directory; rm alignment.unsorted.bam ; rm alignment.sam

 Most aligners require tool-specific reference files (indexed versions of the reference genome).
 You can find the ncRNAdb09 reference for the following aligners: